asgood23/STATIONS/inside dreaming suns/Inside Dreaming Suns.md

 ## Dunes Driven To The Monarch

-**Concept**

-The Monarch has ordered the rebellious Dunes to be rounded up and driven to the palace for judgment and execution.
-Fight the vile Dune Drivers, defy the Monarch and ride your Dunes to freedom.
+*The Monarch has ordered the rebellious Dunes to be rounded up and driven to the palace for judgment and execution.
+Fight the vile Dune Drivers, defy the Monarch and ride your Dunes to freedom.*

-**Design Direction**

 The players are all Children of the Dunes, beneficiaries, servants, guardians of the great sentient, roaming Dunes that move about the planet bringing sand, spice and (some say) salvation in their wake.
 The Monarch has deemed the Dunes and their Children an existential threat to The One True Order.
 Players battle the Dune Drivers and either escape or overthrow the Monarchy.
 Setting is basically Dune, obviously, but there are no sandworms and the Dunes are moving, sentient gods on which the Children of the Dunes live.
 Just steal names and locations from the Dune books.
 Psychadelic desert landscapes, strange plants bloom, spice flows.